My-Python-Repos/Fastapi-flask-template-app/README.md

 # fastapi_flask_template

 This is a template repository which will help you create Fast  APi mounted on Falsk application.
-Just clone the repo & leverage the same.
+Just clone the repo & leverage the same using as a template for your new Flask & Fastapi application.